kraltendorf/HopBox/Scripts/HopBox_colab/ReadMe_files/Inference_ReadMe.md

 To run the code, follow the steps below:

 ### **Step 1:** Prepare the working directory
-In the working directory, create a folder that contains the images to run infernce.
+In the working directory, create a folder that contains the images to run inference.
 The images can be in any format.
 Make sure you have the following files in the working directory or in a subdirectory:
  - `HopBox_Infer.ipynb` # This is the inference code
  - `model.pth` # This is the model weights